snowdriftcoop/snowdrift/BEGINNERS.md

 commit(s).

 Reload the Git.GNU.io page with your fork.

-Click the "Pull request" button.
-There'll be a nice little form there for submitting the pull request.
-Fill out the form, and send it.
+You should see a button **"Create Merge Request"**

+Clicking that will bring up a form where you can add further notes about your work (especially useful if you are merging multiple requests).
+You may ignore "Assign to", "Milestone", and "Labels" at this point.

-Someone should comment on it soon (hopefully within a few hours).
+Someone should comment on your submission soon (hopefully within a few hours).

 ## Learning resources and helpful tools